 Transformation can sneak up on you.

-Today I met with my mentor and had a huge energetic breakthrough.
+Today I met with my intuitive mentor and had a huge energetic breakthrough.
 I haven’t even conceptualized what exactly that breakthrough is yet, though it was all wrapped around my chronic underlying fear of safety and security (I grew up having not much of either).
 I’m so shell-shocked I can’t quite think straight.
-I know it was important because I was rendered completely mute and I generally talk a mile-a-minute through our sessions.
 But mostly, I can feel it in my body, a knowing, a release of something ancient and exhausting.

-I know myself well enough to understand that if I walk away from a mentoring session feeling like I just got punched in the stomach, a breakthrough has occurred.
+I know myself well enough to understand that if I walk away from a lightening bolt of insight, feeling like I just got punched in the stomach, a permanent breakthrough has occurred.
 This is true for most people.

 Because the truth is, our belief systems are so deeply protected by our ego consciousness that entry into our deepest, darkest and generally most destructive belief, whatever that may be for us, is considered verboten.
 Access is not permitted.
 And if that’s the case, it’s kind of hard to get in there for spring cleaning, isn’t it.
 Transformation is impossible if we can’t get into the damn room.

 When a guide cares less about your ego’s feelings and more about your overall well-being and psycho-spiritual health, they are able to skillfully kick that door open, so light can finally permeate the dust-laden room filled with the stagnant cobwebs of the past.
 It can feel a little jarring, quite painful in fact, shocking even… but it allows oxygen into the place that is currently suffocating us.
 And once the brain adjusts to this new fresh air, the realization hits.
 We’re one step closer to freedom.

 Transformation means permanent change.

 It means no going back, no lingering in the toxic wasteland of our primal beliefs for the rest of this lifetime.